 It is dire agony to be captured, separated from your own kind and thereafter incarcerated without sin and transferred to a decrepit pen.
 Mali’s only fault is that she is an animal desired by most people to see.
 How hard can it be to be continually and held up in a concrete cage and be deprived of your freedom for more than three decades?
-Mali’s behavior inside her cage seem to show complete boredome and frustration.
+Mali’s behavior inside her cage seems to show complete boredom and frustration.

 There is a raging debate on whether Mali should be freed or be continually kept in this zoo.
 Some sectors say that Mali should be immediately freed and brought to a sanctuary somewhere in Thailand where she can have the needed company of other elephants.
-On the other hand, Manila Zoo authorities say that Mali, given her age and being in captivity for 38 years, is no longer fitted or capable of living in the wild.
+On the other hand, Manila Zoo authorities say that Mali, given her age and being in captivity for 38 years, is no longer fit or capable of living in the wild.

 Amidst pressure from animal rights group, the President is said to have issued a directive to officials to evaluate the circumstances of releasing Mali into the wild.
 The evaluation includes a study of Mali’s present health condition.
 I think this is good news but when was that directive issued?
 If Mali’s health examination showed that she is no longer fit to be freed or transferred to a sanctuary, would we just allow her to die and rot in this zoo?
 At the twilight years of her life, Mali should be given the chance to experience and feel how it is to roam and be free.
 For 38 long years, Mali has been languishing in that concrete pen deprived of the complex needs of an elephant.
 If only she could speak, Mali may have long shouted to “give her freedom!”
 No one including an elephant would want to be deprived of that very basic need of being free.